W. R. Davies

-Life and accomplishments

-Birth and education
+Early life

 William Robert Davies was born August 19, 1893, in Tenino, Washington.
 He was the third son of David and Sarah Davies, pioneer settlers of Welsh ancestry who had moved to Washington from Wisconsin.
 His family returned to Wisconsin, to a farm near Cambria in Columbia County, when Davies was four years old.
 He graduated from Cambria High School in 1911, and entered Ripon College with a major in mathematics and philosophy.
 Davies received his bachelor of arts degree in 1915, and in 1921 received his master's degree in education at the University of Wisconsin at Madison.
 He took additional courses in education at Columbia University, the University of Chicago and the University of Minnesota.

+Career

 Early professional life

 Davies began his teaching career in 1915, as the assistant principal of the Endeavor Academy, a private Congregational school in Marquette County.
 In September 1917 Davies joined the YMCA staff at Camp Custer in Michigan, and in November he enlisted in the U.S. Army Medical Corps.
 In April 1919 he was discharged as a sergeant first class; he was later commissioned as a reserve first lieutenant and remained in the reserve forces until 1930.

 As a school administrator in Wisconsin, Davies was principal of McKinley Senior High School in Marshfield (1919–1923), principal and superintendent of schools at Shawano (1923–1925), and superintendent of schools at Beaver Dam (1925–1931).
 In 1931 he became superintendent of schools at Superior.
 In December 1940 Davies accepted the presidency of Eau Claire State Teachers College.
 He served there until his death on December 10, 1959.